objenious/errorutil/README.md

 ## HTTP Aware errors

 Build an error based on a http.Response.
+Status code above 299, except 304, will be considered an error.

-It will be retryable of status code is http.StatusBadGateway, http.StatusGatewayTimeout, http.StatusServiceUnavailable, http.StatusInternalServerError or 429 (Too many requests).
+It will be retryable if status code is http.StatusBadGateway, http.StatusGatewayTimeout, http.StatusServiceUnavailable, http.StatusInternalServerError or 429 (Too many requests).

 ```go
 resp, err := http.Get("http://www.example.com")